brson/brson.github.com/_posts/2021-05-02-rusts-most-unrecognized-contributor.md

 As part of that expansion Mozilla created a new department, Mozilla Research.
-The mission of this department would be to experiment with ambitious new ideas, indepenently of the Firefox product, while establishing relationships with the academic computer science community.
+The mission of this department would be to experiment with ambitious new ideas, independently of the Firefox product, while establishing relationships with the academic computer science community.

 The first big idea Mozilla Research was formed around was [Servo].